ListenFirstMedia/lf-cli/README.md

   $ lf-cli auth:token

 OPTIONS
-  -h, --help             show CLI help
+  -A, --account-id=account-id  swith accounts (overrides profile setting) -h, --help                   show CLI help
-  -p, --profile=profile  the name of the configuration profile
+  -p, --profile=profile        the name of the configuration profile --silent                     hide spinners and other log output

 DESCRIPTION
   This command provides the ability to obtain an access